elsaVelazquez/airline_tweets_nlp/README.md

 "This flight is still hasn't taken off!! #imsobored"
 ```

-## Goal
+## Goals
-The goal of this project is to develop a model that can correctly predict the sentiment of a tweet aimed at an airline, with the specific goal of identifying negative tweets.
-A company could use this model to develop a program that automatically responds to negative tweets, directs customers to the appropriate department, or possibly sends these customers a promotion/discount before they result in negative PR or customer churn.
+1. Develop a model that can correctly predict the sentiment of a tweet aimed at an airline, with the specific goal of identifying negative tweets.
+A company could use this model to develop a program that automatically responds to negative tweets, directs customers to the appropriate department, or possibly sends these customers a promotion/discount before they result in negative PR or churn.

+1. Compare the performance of pre-built rules-based sentiment classifiers with a model trained on tweets specific to a particular industry.

 ## Raw Data